Face coverings guidance

 If travelling by bus or train it may be difficult for you to get on or off if your face covering impedes your residual vision.
 However, once safely seated unless you have good reason not to, you should wear a face covering for the remainder of your journey as this provides both you and your fellow passengers with reassurance that you are doing all you can to protect each other and prevent the spread of COVID-19.

-All staff on public transport will be wearing face coverings.
+Most staff in public settings will be wearing face coverings.
 While staff may lower them to enable people with hearing impairment to understand them, they are unlikely to do so for people without a hearing impairment.